data-to-insight/dfe-csc-api-data-flows/docs/configure_api_script.md

 ### Verify Updates:

- - Check the ssd_api_data_staging table to ensure submission_status and api_response are updated correctly.
+ - Check the ssd_api_data_staging table to ensure submission_status and api_response fields are being updated correctly after a successful(or otherwise) data transmission.

----